KentStateWeb/rwd/_assignments/html2.md

 3. All images must have alt text for accessibility
 4. When creating an image with a caption, use the figure and figcaption tags.
 5. Tables must include a header row and be set up in a proper grid format.
-6. YouTube videos should be embedded as an iframe.
+6. YouTube videos should be embedded using the embed code provided by YouTube (under Share > Embed - which will give you an iframe).
 7. When creating the contact information, use definition lists to connect the labels (for example, Phone) to the corresponding content (for example, Phone Number).
 8. Quotations should be marked up in proper blockquote and cite tags.
 9. Before the YouTube video, add an HTML comment that has the link to the YouTube video so that you can find it later if you need to.
 Use proper HTML comment syntax.
 Remember that HTML comments are only there for you, the developer, and do not display to the end-user.